-- to improve, beautify and maintain publicly-owned lands, buildings and structures in the business improvement district, in addition to any improvement, beautification or maintenance that is provided at the expense of the urban municipality at large; - to acquire, by purchase, lease or otherwise, any land and buildings necessary for its purposes and improve, beautify or dispose of that land and buildings; - to promote the business improvement district as a business or shopping area; - to undertake improvement and maintenance of any land for use as parking and may subsequently dispose of that land, by sale, lease, exchange or otherwise for public or private redevelopment for commercial purposes at a price not less than its fair market value; - to conduct any studies or prepare any designs that may be necessary for the purposes of this section; and - contribute monies to the City of Saskatoon in which it is located for the purposes outlined in each of the Business Improvement District Bylaws.
+- to improve, beautify, and maintain publicly owned lands, buildings, and structures in the business improvement district, in addition to any improvement, beautification, or maintenance that is provided at the expense of the urban municipality at large; - to acquire, by purchase, lease or otherwise, any land and buildings necessary for its purposes and to improve, beautify, or dispose of that land or building; - to promote the district as a business, shopping, or entertainment area; - to undertake improvement and maintenance of any land for use as parking, and dispose of that land, by sale, lease, exchange, or otherwise, for public or private redevelopment for commercial purposes at a price not less than its fair market value; and - to conduct any studies or prepare any designs that may be necessary for the purposes of this section.

-P4G - Saskatoon North Partnership for Growth - District Planning Commission to advise and assist City Council with respect to all matters pertaining to community planning and development of the municipality
+P4G - Saskatoon North Partnership for Growth - District Planning Commission

-• to study matters relating to physical, social or economic circumstances of the P4G Planning District or that may affect development in the P4G Planning District.
+To study matters relating to physical, social, or economic circumstances of the P4G Planning District or that may affect development in the P4G Planning District.